-Its true that God is not everywhere in the same sense.
-Heaven is where God’s presence and glory is fully and visibly manifested (Jn.
-20:17, Rev 21:2).
-But He is still present everywhere: in all believers (Jn 14:16), with unbelievers (Jn 16:7-11) “not far from everyone of us” (Acts 17:27-28) and “Neither is there any creature that is not manifest in his sight” (Heb.
-4:13).
+It is true that God is not everywhere in the same sense.
+Heaven is where God’s presence and glory is fully and visibly manifested (John 20:17, Revelation 21:2).
+But He is still present everywhere: in all believers (John 14:16), with unbelievers (John 16:7-11) “not far from everyone of us” (Acts 17:27-28) and “neither is there any creature that is not manifest in his sight” (Hebrews 4:13).

-The Psamist wrote: “Where can I go from YOUR SPIRIT?
+The Psalmist wrote: “Where can I go from Your Spirit?
 Or where can I flee from your presence?
-If I ascend up into heaven, YOU are there: if I make my bed in hell, YOU are there” (Ps 139:7-9).
+If I ascend up into heaven, You are there: if I make my bed in hell, You are there” (Ps.
+139:7-9).

-Witnesses use this Psalm 139 to present a rather demeaning idea of God as a sun distributing energy (the “holy spirit”) everywhere.
-But the words “YOU” and “YOUR SPIRIT” are used of God interchangeably shows us that the Spirit of God is God, not “radiowaves.”
+Jehovah’s Witnesses use this Psalm 139 to present a rather demeaning idea of God as a sun distributing energy (the “holy spirit”) everywhere.
+But the words “YOU” and “YOUR SPIRIT” are used of God interchangeably shows us that the Spirit of God is God, not “radio waves.”
 The omniscience of God was also denied above, by claiming He relies on angels for what happens on earth.

 “Certainly Jehovah God had not planned matters this way.
 He now had to adapt Himself to the new set of circumstances” (God’s “Eternal Purpose”, 1974, 97).